 If you are attempting to have the Secretary of State restore your driver’s license, you must overcome certain obstacles and hurdles that Michigan has imposed.
 What led to your license being revoked?
-More difficulties may arise depending on the crime(s) that you committed or ticket(s) that you received that led to your license to be revoked.
+More difficulties may arise depending on the crime(s) that you committed or the ticket(s) that you received that led to your license being revoked.
 There are also issues regarding (i) how long it’s been since the offense occurred, (ii) the severity of the ticket/crime, and (iii) the perceived likelihood of you becoming a repeat offender.

 These factors make it more difficult to convince a judge or the Secretary of State to restore your driver’s license in Michigan.
 Hiring an experienced attorney, like those at George Law, (248) 470-4300, to represent you while trying to get your license restored may help a lot in convincing a judge that you are fit to drive again.